-Beyond an Outright Gift: Three Other Ways to Give Real EstateYou may want to explore alternatives to an outright gift of real estate, such as a "bargain sale," creating a charitable remainder trust or giving through your will.
+Beyond an Outright Gift: Other Ways to Give Real EstateYou may want to explore alternatives to an outright gift of real estate, such as a "bargain sale," a retained life estate, creating a charitable remainder trust or giving through your will.

 Make Us a Deal

 A bargain sale occurs when you sell real estate that you've owned for more than one year to us for less than its current fair market value, subject to our agreement.
 After we purchase your property, three things happen: 1) You receive a cash payment from us for the sale price, 2) you receive a charitable deduction for the difference between the sale price and the higher fair market value, and 3) we receive the property at a bargain price.
 You benefit financially, and so do we.